Description

 Are Black Breasted Red Cubalaya Bantams rare?

 Yes.
-This hard-to-find bantam works well for customers who enjoy rare poultry, show birds, and unusual flock additions.
+This is a hard-to-find bantam variety that works well for rare breed keepers, show projects, and unusual flock additions.

 What do Black Breasted Red Cubalaya Bantams look like?

-These bantams have black and red feathering, a pea comb, clean legs, and the Cubalaya’s distinctive low-carried tail.
+They have black-and-red feathering, a pea comb, clean legs, and the Cubalaya’s distinctive low-carried tail.

 What is a Cubalaya lobster tail?

-The “lobster tail” describes the Cubalaya’s downward-angling, well-feathered tail.
-This tail shape gives the breed a unique outline and helps separate it from other chickens.
+The “lobster tail” describes the Cubalaya’s low, downward-angling, well-feathered tail.
+This tail shape gives the breed a unique outline.

 Are Black Breasted Red Cubalaya Bantams good show birds?

 Yes.
-Their rare status, bold color, pea comb, and distinctive tail carriage make them excellent show birds.
+Their rare status, bold color, pea comb, and distinctive tail carriage make them excellent candidates for exhibition.

 Are Black Breasted Red Cubalaya Bantams good egg layers?